 The smaller birds are harder to spot in the forest.
 Thankfully, many passerine birds in this part of the world are incredibly colourful which makes them easier to see against the green background of vegetation.

 Swallow tanager is mostly bright blue with patches of white and black feathers.
 A good place to see it is the Macuco Trail on the Argentine side of the falls.
-If you visit around September, you might see them nest building.
+If you visit around September, you might see them building nests.

 The Green-headed tanager is quite possibly the single brightest bird in South America.
 They are present throughout the forest at Iguazu Falls, but they may be difficult to spot high up in the canopy.
 We had the best luck spotting them on the small nature trail on the Brazilian side of the falls, across the road from Belmond Hotel.